SwiftArchitect/TGPControls/README.md

 ##How to integrate
 Using [CocoaPods](http://cocoapods.org/?q=TGPControls)
-- **iOS 8**: install Cocoapods 0.36.0+ [CocoaPods-Frameworks](http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/), add `use_frameworks!` to your podfile.
+- **iOS 9 and later, iOS 8**: install Cocoapods 0.36.0+ [CocoaPods-Frameworks](http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/), add `use_frameworks!` to your podfile.
 - **iOS 7**: restrict yourself to `TGPCamelLabels7.{h,m}` and `TGPDiscreteSlider7.{h,m}`.
 Compatible with Cocoapods 0.35.0.
 *Note: When integrating into an iOS 7 project, use the TGPCamelLabels7 and TGPDiscreteSlider7 classes in Interface Builder.*

-Besides customization, which you can do entirely under Interface Builder in iOS 8, both `TGPDiscreteSlider` and `TGPCamelLabels` require surprisingly little code to integrate.
+Besides customization, which you can do entirely under Interface Builder in iOS 8 and later, both `TGPDiscreteSlider` and `TGPCamelLabels` require surprisingly little code to integrate.

 ###TGPDiscreteSlider

-For simplicity, TGPDiscreteSlider does not descend from UISlider but from **UIControl**.
+For simplicity, TGPDiscreteSlider does *not* descend from UISlider but from **UIControl**.
 It uses a `minimumValue`, a `tickCount` and an `incrementValue` (instead of *minimumValue* and *maximumValue*).
 All graphic aspects, such as physical spacing of the ticks or physical width of the track are controlled internally.
 This makes TGPDiscreteSlider predictable. it is guaranteed to always fit snuggly inside its bounds.